franziskuskiefer/pq-tls-draft/draft-kiefer-tls-ecdhe-sidh.md

 # Security Considerations

-Security of SIDH is based on the isogeny walk problem, assuming elliptic curves between isogenies are supersingular (see [SIKE] chapter 4.1).
+Security of SIDH is based on the isogeny walk problem, assuming elliptic curves between isogenies are supersingular (see {{SIKE}} chapter 4.1).
 Algorithms solving this problem as well as usage of isogenies as drop-in replacement for Diffie-Hellman are relatively young area of research.
 Therefore the security behind the ECDHE-SIDH handshake does not rely on the security of SIDH exclusively.

-Idea behind ECDHE-SIDH hybrid scheme is to combine an existing key-agreement algorithm with what's belived to be a quantum-resistant one.
+Idea behind ECDHE-SIDH hybrid scheme is to combine an existing key-agreement algorithm with what's believed to be a quantum-resistant one.
 When large quantum computers are available they will be able to break both x25519 and x448.
-In these case ECDHE=SIDH scheme is still safe assuming security of SIDH.
+In this case the ECDHE-SIDH scheme is still safe assuming SIDH is secure.
-From the other hand if SIDH is found to be flawed, the hybrid scheme is still secure against classical attacks assuming security of x25519/x448.
+On the other hand, if SIDH is found to be flawed, the hybrid scheme is still secure against classical attacks assuming security of x25519/x448.
 Security estimates for classical and quantum computers are provided in table below based on {{SIKE}} and {{RFC7748}}.